keylimesoda/sc2-uqm/README.md

-This is a port of the original 0.80 code branch to native 64-bit and to Android platform.
+This is a port of the original 0.80 code branch to Android platform.
+Also bumps it up to native 64-bit support.

 There is a context-aware overlay controller for Android.
 It has been tested with top-level menus and Supermelee.
 It has not yet been tested in Campaign and likely will have many bugs.